wessenstam/ts2019/buckets/buckets.rst

 Walk through Bucket Creation and Policies .........................................

-Select the *initials*-**oss** object store you just created.
+Select the object store you were assigned.

-Click **Create Bucket**, and fill out the following fields: and give the bucket a name.
-You can optionally define versioning or lifecycle policies.
+Click **Create Bucket**, and fill out the following fields:

 - **Name**  - *initials*-my-bucket
 - **Enable Versioning** - Checked